-If your WordPress website is showing strange ads for pharmaceutical products like Viagra or Cialis especially on Google search results you’re likely a victim of the infamous Pharma Hack.
+If your WordPress website is showing strange ads for pharmaceutical products like Viagra or Cialis, especially on Google search results, you’re likely a victim of the infamous WordPress Pharma Hack.
+This stealthy malware doesn’t usually show up on your site’s visible pages but hides deep in your files or database, silently destroying your WordPress SEO efforts and reputation.

 In this guide, we’ll cover: